sur950/any_link_preview/README.md

 ## Notes

 - IOS developers who can help me in implementing native methods for fetching meta data are most welcome, which might give us promising results for all sort of public url's.
 - Do you have any suggestions in improving the Package/Plugin?
 I really love to do this kind of stuff.
-Do contact me via Homepage link.
+Do contact me here `https://www.linkedin.com/public-profile/in/suresh-konakanchi-b47602117`.
-- If you use have used it in your application, drop a smile & your app link to me, I will be adding those to the same page.
+- If you have used this package in your application, drop a smile & your app link to me, I will be adding those to the same page.

 ## Properties 🔖